 Berke, Philip, and Thomas Campanella.
 2006.
 "Planning for Post-Disaster Resiliency."
 The ANNALS of the American Academy of Social and Political Sciences 604(5): 192-208.

-This article takes into account the story of Hurricanes Katrina and Rita when teaching how to plan for resilience after a disaster.
-The authors use their wealth of prior research to discuss resilient planning for both federal and state government officials.
+Looking at Hurricanes Katrina and Rita, the authors use their wealth of prior research to discuss resilient planning for both federal and state government officials.
 Using this knowledge, they recommend policy and law changes that foster pre-disaster long-term community recovery, along with what to do to build resilience in an area after a catastrophe.

 Freudenburg, William R., Robert Gramling, Shirley Laska, et al. 2009.
 Catastrophe in the Making: The Engineering of Katrina and the Disasters of Tomorrow.
 Washington, D.C.: Island Press.